Kapaya/px21/paper.md

 ## Live Programming

 Live programming is implemented by continually running the generalization algorithm on the DOM element under the user’s cursor, reverting if the user hovers away and committing when the user clicks.
 The generated row and column selectors are used to highlight all the matching elements on the website and create an adapter.
 Highlighting all the matching column elements on the website provides visual feedback about the system’s generalization to the user.
 Creating an adapter enables the system to  populate the table view and set up the bidirectional synchronization.
 Because the table is populated and the bidirectional synchronization is set up, users can customize as they scrape.
 Live programming is possible in our system because the generalization algorithm and adapters execute very quickly.
-We are yet to benchmark the performance and compare it to other programming-by-demonstration systems like FlashExtract [@le2014] that that provide live feedback.
+We have yet to benchmark the performance in detail and compare it to other programming-by-demonstration systems like FlashExtract [@le2014] that provide live feedback.

 ## Editing By Demonstration